jtdub/jtdub.com/_posts/2024-12-11-hier-config-version-3.md

 ## Conclusion

 I really like this modernized update to Hier Config.
 It has come a long way in the past decade.
 I would invite the user base to help expand and build out the driver and participate in their development lifecycle.
+For more information, you can view the code on [https://github.com/netdevops/hier_config](Github) and you can view the documentation on [https://hier-config.readthedocs.io/en/latest/](ReadTheDocs)

 In future blogs about Hier Config, I will talk about: